-There are several different types of education benefits veterans can apply for, depending on your dates of service.
+There are several different types of education benefits veterans can apply for, depending on the dates of service.
 Here are the basics:

-- Survivors’ and Dependents’ Educational Assistance – (DEA) or Chapter 35 will pay for educational services if you are the child or spouse of a service member who is either fully and permanently disabled, missing in action, or deceased (either KIA or deceased for any reason after disability).
+- Survivors’ and Dependents’ Educational Assistance – (DEA) or Chapter 35 will pay for educational services of a child or spouse of a service member who is either fully and permanently disabled, missing in action, or deceased (either KIA or deceased for any reason after disability).
 Chapter 35 provides 45 months of assistance, between 18 – 26 for a child and for a duration of 10 years for a spouse.

 Your spouse and children may be eligible as well.
 They can apply for tuition assistance using the Survivors’ and Dependents’ Educational Assistance program and may be eligible for benefits using other chapters if you included them when you enrolled for your benefits.

 What Kind of Training Does My Veterans Education Benefits Pay For?

 According to the Veteran’s Administration, the following training and education programs are permitted within the various chapters: